An SMA diagnosis must be confirmed through genetic testing.

 - Order genetic testing through a blood sample, or

 - Refer the child to a neurologist who will also perform an examination, and then order genetic testing (again through a blood sample) to confirm the diagnosis.

-Because the specific mutation that causes SMA has been identified, SMA can be tested for directly through genetic testing.
 A simple blood draw test can identify an estimated 95% of all SMA cases.
-The other 5% are caused by a rare mutation, and must be identified through further testing.
+The other 5% are caused by a rare mutation and must be identified through further testing.

-Prenatal testing is used to determine if a fetus has inherited a genetic disorder such as SMA.
+Prenatal testing is used to determine if a fetus has inherited a genetic disorder.
+After consultation with their doctor, some families may choose this type of testing if their child is known to be at risk for SMA.
 One of two different tests may be used:

 - In amniocentesis, the most common form of prenatal testing, a very fine needle is inserted into the woman’s abdomen, and amniotic fluid is extracted.
 This fluid contains fetal DNA that can be tested for SMA.
 Amniocentesis can be performed after the 14th week of pregnancy, and is associated with a risk of miscarriage that may be as high as 1 in 200.